 iThemes (30% Off): If you’re unfamiliar with iThemes, they are best known for their website backup and security plugins “BackupBuddy” and “iThemes Security Pro”.
 I use both for all of my WordPress and client sites and find them to be some of the best available.
 If you’re in need of a backup or security solution, iThemes is offering all of their products at 30% off here.

-Logo Package Express (25% Discount): This plugin is a game changer for logo designers and has become one of my personal favorite tools.
+Logo Package Express (25% Discount): This plugin (which just released an improved version 2) is a game changer for logo designers and has become one of my personal favorite tools.
 Logo Package Express allows you to create dozens of organized and labeled web and print logo files in various formats in just 5-10 minutes.
 It sure beats tediously creating numerous files one by one, and eliminates the hassle of maintaining consistent file naming.
 You can even use this plugin to offer logo packaging as an extra service.
 If you’re a logo designer, I highly recommend you take advantage of this 25% off sale (currently set for April, though may be extended).
 Purchase Logo Package Express here, or check out my overview here.

 Mockups by Anthony Boyd (Dozens Free): I came across a collection of very nice free mockups that are higher quality than most mockups costing $30 or more.
 And even better, there are a boat load of them (I stopped counting at 100).
 It’s pretty amazing that these are offered all at no cost, considering the time invested.
 If you’re unaware of what a mockup is, it’s an editable document that allows you to display your logos, artwork, etc as if they were printed on actual items.
 They’re a great way for designers to showcase their portfolio and for brands to present their identity in a polished manner.
 This collection of free mockups includes everything from business cards and stationery, wall art, watches, computers, and much more.
 Check out the free mockups here.